zencart/zencart/README.md

 Zen Cart&reg; was the first Open Source e-Commerce web application to be fully PA-DSS Certified.

-Zen Cart&reg; v1.5.8 is an update with several bugfix patches applied on top of the PA-DSS Certified version v1.5.4.
+Zen Cart v1.5.8 the latest major update to the project.
+It contains bugfixes and updates for PHP8 applied on top of the PA-DSS Certified version v1.5.4.

-It's free software, with free community-driven support available 24/7 on the Zen Cart&reg; Support Site forums at [zen-cart.com/forum](https://www.zen-cart.com/forum.php)
+Zen Cart is free and open source software, with free community-driven support available 24/7 on the Zen Cart&reg; Support Site forums at [zen-cart.com/forum](https://www.zen-cart.com/forum.php)

 --------------------